JPBergsma/Export_traj_to_mongo/README.md

   * Default: 0

 * frame_step:
-  * Description: Only 1 out of every frame_step frames will be shared.
+  * Description: Only 1 out of every frame_step frames will be stored.
   * Type: Integer
   * Optional: True
   * Default: 1